Matthew-Burkard/openrpc/docs/docs/security/index.md

 [Sanic](https://pypi.org/project/sanic/), and
 [Pydantic](https://pypi.org/project/pydantic/)

+We will use Pydantic to define data models, passlib to hash and salt passwords, python-jose to encode/decode user data in JWTs, and Sanic for networking.

 ### Pre-Made App Template

 A pre-made Python OpenRPC template app doing all of this can be found